cloudnativer/kube-ipam/README.md

 ## 2.1  Configure IP subnet and etcd storage

-Note that the key `ranges` is a list of range sets.
-That is to say, the length of the top-level array is the number of addresses returned.
-The second-level array is a set of subnets to use as a pool of possible addresses.You can configure the etcd address and certificate to be stored in kubernetes pod IP address in `etcdConfig` parameter.
+The IP subnet information of pod is set by `subnet` parameter, and the gateway of pod is set by `gateway` parameter.You can configure the etcd address and certificate to be stored in kubernetes pod IP address in `etcdConfig` parameter.

 Edit `/etc/cni/net.d/1-kube-ipam.conf` files on all kubernetes node servers.